The Enigma Chronicles - Echoes

 Wilma seized the opportunity and scrambled to her feet, hurriedly carrying her fallen Pokémon back to the cottage.
 She couldn't risk another attempt at retrieving Rayquaza, not with Cayman in such a dangerous state of mind.

 Cayman couldn't handle this inexplicable torment any longer.
 It was eating him alive.
 He had to take action.
 Pulling himself together, he did the unthinkable.
 He released Rayquaza from its Pokéball, in broad daylight.
-"To Pewter city!", He wailed, clumsily mounting the Pokémon from behind.
+"To Fuchsia city!", he wailed, clumsily mounting the Pokémon from behind.
 "Go!
 Now!"

 Rayquaza let out a menacing roar, then bolted into the sky at unmatchable speed.